-The Religious Organizations' Lands Act serves two broad purposes.
-First, the Act provides a mechanism by which an unincorporated "religious organization" may own land.
+The Religious Organizations' Lands Act provides a mechanism by which an unincorporated "religious organization" may hold land.
 In particular, the Act provides that land can be held by a religious organization through "trustees" appointed by the religious organization for that purpose.
 The Act vests in the trustees a variety of powers that are coincident to holding property in land, such as the power to conduct actions with respect to the mortgaging, purchasing and alienation of land.
 The trustees may exercise the powers granted to them under the statute, however, only where they are so authorized by a resolution of the religious organization.